AmaduWurieBah/airspace-hugo/exampleSite/content/english/about/_index.md

 ---
-title: "About Our Company"
+title: About Our Organization
-description: "this is meta description"
-draft: false
+description: 'The Future In Our Hands-Sierra Leone (FIOH-SL) '
-bg_image: "images/featue-bg.jpg"
+bg_image: "/images/img15.jpeg"

 ---